linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ?>
 ```

-This script will be accessible by the user when they click the verification link in their email.
+This PHP script will be accessed when the user clicks the verification link in the email.
+It checks if the token is valid (i.e., the file exists) and creates the token file to allow SSH login.

-### 5. Configuring `ssmtp` (`/etc/ssmtp/ssmtp.conf`):
+### 5. Configure `ssmtp` for Email Sending (`/etc/ssmtp/ssmtp.conf`)

-You need to configure `ssmtp` to send the verification email using your mail server.
+Next, configure `ssmtp` to send emails.
+Edit the configuration file:

 ```bash
 # /etc/ssmtp/ssmtp.conf